 A Superhighway of Abundant Trade

 A long time in the making, this corridor route that is aptly named Interstate 11 was originally unveiled in 2014, not too far from the Hoover Dam has finally gotten the green light from the US Department of Transportation in 2021.
 This newly proposed route corridor will become a connection route that will enable many who live in Buckeye currently to have direct route access to Phoenix, Las Vegas, and all the way down to Nogales at the Mexican border.

-It's obviously a major project that will enable many of the new developments and projects in Douglas Ranch to move forward with ease.
+It's a major move that is now in action to build model homes within the next year and is set to change the previously named Douglas Ranch project.
 This proposed span of Freeway is over 280 miles connecting major interstate links along the path from the border all the way to Las Vegas.
 It's one of the few new Infrastructure and Jobs Pact projects that were outlined in Joe Biden's 1 billion dollar initiative that actually goes to improving and developing new roads in America.

 What this new project will do is to create a high-priority route in the National Highway system.
 Although the initiative doesn't mention any reference to Interstate 11 specifically, the proposed plans for I-11 have already undergone countless studies and environmental impact reviews.
 Among the plans that are being addressed is the impact of the desert tortoise and several species of plants.

 The environmental impact has also gotten swift attention from environmental advocates who are against the extension for obvious reasons.
 On top of that, local Native American Indian tribes have further voiced their opinions on how I-11 will impact their religious ceremonial sites.

 An Ever-growing and Emerging Population